ISC position on visas and online accessibility (issued May 2021)

 - Report any difficulties relating to the issuing of visas without delay to the ISC Member sponsoring the meeting.

 For meeting sponsors:

-- Seek information from CFRS on the past record of the intended host country regarding visa delivery
+- Sponsoring bodies may seek information from CFRS on the past record of the intended host country regarding visa delivery for foreign scientists;

-- Submit visa applications following the information and the timeframe provided by the meeting organisers.
-Scientist in a country of current residence, which is not that of their citizenship, or whose country of residence/citizenship is experiencing political difficulties with the country hosting the meeting, may need to apply up to 6 months prior to the meeting
+- Visa applications should be made to the appropriate authorities in accordance with the timeframe provided by the meeting organisers.
+Visa requests by persons who apply in a country of current residence, which is not that of their citizenship, or whose country of residence/citizenship is experiencing political difficulties with the country hosting the meeting, may need to apply up to 6 months in advance of the meeting;

-- Take into account that traveling to a meeting destination involving passing through third countries may require transit visas, applications for which may require up to 6 months’ leeway, and consult the applicable regulations prior to making travel plans
+- Meeting participants should note that when traveling to a meeting destination involves passing through third countries, transit visas may be needed, applications for which may require up to 6 months’ leeway.
+The applicable regulations need to be consulted prior to making travel plans;

 - Provide the visa issuing authorities with all required documents.
 As evidence that financial means suffice to cover both travel expenses and the stay in the country that hosts the meeting, copies of bank statements, flight tickets and booked accommodation are usually required.
+It is advisable to provide proof of health insurance.
 If the meeting organiser or the employer covers these costs, this should be documented appropriately.
-As evidence that they will return to your current country of residence after the meeting, students and PhD candidates should provide university enrolment documents and scientists employment contracts that are current.
+As evidence that they will return to your current country of residence after the meeting, students and PhD candidates should provide university enrolment documents and scientists employment contracts that are current;

 - In cases of difficulties over visa applications, an intending participant should report the matter as soon as possible to the organizers of the meeting.